theIvanR/kepler-on-steroids/README.md

 - A clean INFOROM template is provided for recovery purposes
 - Flashing a GPU BIOS always carries risk – make sure you have a backup and recovery method before proceeding.

-**TIP: rename the BIOS file to BIOS for simplicity as GPU may have issues with name length** **Window Commands Template**:
+  **Window Commands Template**:
   ```batch
   nvidia-smi -i <your index here> -ac 324,324